College of Arts and Sciences

 Students admitted prior to fall 2022 will complete the College of Arts and Sciences Undergraduate Core Curriculum.

 The mission of the Undergraduate Core Curriculum of the College of Arts and Sciences is to foster the development of "women and men for others" who are dedicated to the common good, social justice, and effective leadership.
-The mission is accomplished by a curriculum which:
+The mission is accomplished by a curriculum that:

-• develops a broad understanding of ethical and religious principles and their relationship to the moral challenges of everyday life,
+- develops a broad understanding of ethical and religious principles and their relationship to the moral challenges of everyday life,

-• provides students with practical knowledge and theoretical frameworks to understand and transform the world and address forthrightly the moral questions confronting today's society,
+- provides students with practical knowledge and theoretical frameworks to understand and transform the world and address forthrightly the moral questions confronting today's society,

-• develops sensitivity to the points of view of the oppressed and the marginalized,
+- develops sensitivity to the points of view of the oppressed and the marginalized,

-• strives to reduce ethnocentric biases and encourages a scholarly perspective on cross-cultural issues,
+- strives to reduce ethnocentric biases and encourages a scholarly perspective on cross-cultural issues,

-• exposes students to different disciplines and their variety of approaches to the quest for knowledge,
+- exposes students to different disciplines and their variety of approaches to the quest for knowledge,

-• provides the tools for further learning through courses in the humanities, social sciences, arts, natural sciences, and mathematics,
+- provides the tools for further learning through courses in the humanities, social sciences, arts, natural sciences and mathematics,

-• enhances effective communication through courses in composition and foreign language,
+- enhances effective communication through courses in composition and foreign language,

-• increases awareness of the imaginative, artistic, and affective capacities of humankind,
+- increases awareness of the imaginative, artistic and affective capacities of humankind,

-• encourages an understanding of past traditions as well as an orientation toward present social problems
+- encourages an understanding of past traditions as well as an orientation toward present social problems

 Such a core equips students with intellectual tools so that they can begin to understand the present and prepare for the future.